Atomism: Medieval Islam

-Atomistic philosophies are found very early in Islamic philosophy and were influenced by earlier Greek and to some extent Indian philosophy.
-Like both the Greek and Indian versions, Islamic atomism was a charged topic that had the potential for conflict with the prevalent religious orthodoxy, but it was instead more often favoured by orthodox Islamic theologians.
-It was such a fertile and flexible idea that, as in Greece and India, it flourished in some leading schools of Islamic thought.
+Atomistic philosophies are found very early in Islamic philosophy and were influenced originally by earlier Greek and, to some extent, Indian philosophy.
+Islamic speculative theology in general approached issues in physics from an atomistic framework.

+Mu'tazilite atomism

+Atomism in Mu'tazilism as an early Islamic theology is a cosmological concept that emphasizes that the universe consists of discrete (juz’ lā yatajazzā) or undivided parts created by God.
+This concept is also the basis for Mu'tazila's rejection of determinism.
+With an atomized nature, humans are considered capable of creating actions independently (mubasharah), so they deserve rewards or punishments according to their actions.
+This is in line with the principle that good and bad are rational and inherent in the essence of the action itself, not just the result of God's decision.
+The Mu'tazilah theologians and philosophers who are famous for their atomism concepts are Abu al-Hudhayl Al-'Allaf and Al-Jubba'i.
+While there are also Mu'tazilah theologians who are skeptical of atomism such as Ibrahim al-Nazzam.

+Al-Ghazali and Asharite atomism

 The most successful form of Islamic atomism was in the Asharite school of Islamic theology, most notably in the work of the theologian al-Ghazali (1058–1111).
 In Asharite atomism, atoms are the only perpetual, material things in existence, and all else in the world is "accidental" meaning something that lasts for only an instant.
 Nothing accidental can be the cause of anything else, except perception, as it exists for a moment.
 Contingent events are not subject to natural physical causes, but are the direct result of God's constant intervention, without which nothing could happen.
-Thus nature is completely dependent on God, which meshes with other Asharite Islamic ideas on causation, or the lack thereof (Gardet 2001).
+Thus nature is completely dependent on God, which meshes with other Asharite Islamic ideas on causation, or the lack thereof.
 Al-Ghazali also used the theory to support his theory of occasionalism.
 In a sense, the Asharite theory of atomism has far more in common with Indian atomism than it does with Greek atomism.

+Averroes rejects atomism

 Other traditions in Islam rejected the atomism of the Asharites and expounded on many Greek texts, especially those of Aristotle.
 An active school of philosophers in Al-Andalus, including the noted commentator Averroes (1126–1198 CE) explicitly rejected the thought of al-Ghazali and turned to an extensive evaluation of the thought of Aristotle.
 Averroes commented in detail on most of the works of Aristotle and his commentaries became very influential in Jewish and Christian scholastic thought.